Refinement of Monocular Depth Maps via Multi-View Differentiable Rendering: Method

-We estimate a depth map $\D_0^r$ for $\I_0$ using a strongly pretrained monocular depth estimator~\cite{ke2024repurposing}.
-To approximately map the relative depth map $\D_0^r$ to an absolute scale, we use the sparse point cloud $\X$: we globally~($g$) offset and scale $\D_0^r$ such that its median distance and the value of its 0.1th percentile are aligned with the corresponding values of the sparse point cloud $\X$, resulting in depth image $\D_0^g$.
+To approximately map the relative depth map $\D_0^r$ to an absolute scale, we use the sparse point cloud $\X$: we globally offset and scale $\D_0^r$ such that its median distance and the value of its 0.1th percentile are aligned with the corresponding values of the sparse point cloud $\X$, resulting in depth image $\D_0^g$.

+Note that we also considered to refine multiple depth maps in parallel (see \arxivorelse{Appendix~\ref{suppl:ablation_studies}}{the supplemental} for more details).
+However, we opted to not do so as the resulting differences are negligible while the VRAM drastically increases.